Bon Echo Provincial Park truly is the jewel of eastern ontario and well worth a visit or an extended camping trip.

 This is a big lake, the Mazinaw, very deep, reaching depths of nearly 400 feet deep.
 Look up at the cliff first, then look down at the water, it is that deep, pretty amazing.
 Imagine the sound, the energy it would take to move this rock along the fault line to create this place, pretty mind boggling.

 If you enjoy panoramic views be sure to hike the Cliff Top Trail to the top.
-You can get there by Canoe, Kayak, SUP or Pedal Boat, as it is just across the lake from our Canoe Rental Office right on Mazinaw Lake at the lagoon.
+You can get there by Canoe, Kayak, or SUP as it is just across the lake from our Canoe Rental Office right on Mazinaw Lake at the lagoon.
 You can paddle over and hike up to the top of the Rock, uphill all the way, but it does have convenient stairs in the more difficult areas, well worth the effort.

 In a week you could paddle the entire park and hike every trail, it would be a very busy week, but pretty exciting.
 We usually do that in sections, breaking it up so we can stop and look around, do some bird watching, or fishing, or just sit by the campfire.
 But I would like to try it though, hike every trail, and paddle every lake, in a week…